kakilian/artworks/README.md

 ## About the Project

-- Artworks Marketplace - Original Art Online is an e-commerce platform created to support and showcase emerging and independent artists, with a particular focus on the Berlin art scene.
+**Artworks Marketplace - Original Art Online** is an e-commerce platform created to support and showcase emerging and independent artists, with a particular focus on the Berlin art scene.

-- The platform allows visitors to explore original artworks by medium, artist, or theme, and securely purchase pieces for delivery.
+The platform allows visitors to explore original artworks by medium, artist, or theme, and securely purchase pieces for delivery.

+This concept was inspired by a personal connection with a Berlin-based economic journalist and art documentarian who travels globally, capturing exhibitions and connecting art communities across Germany, Switzerland, and the U.S. Through his work — and our shared background in visual media — I saw the potential for a platform that not only sells art, but contextualizes it within story, space, and culture.

+Artworks is a mock-up that imagines what that space could be: a curated digital gallery with commerce as a gateway to deeper discovery.

 ### Features: